christopher-wild/Introduction-To-Matlab-1/episodes/working-with-variables.md

 ### Transpose

-One useful tool in manipulating matrices in MATLAB is the transpose.
+One useful tool in manipulating matrices (plural of matrix) in MATLAB is the transpose.
 This will effectively pivot the matrix so each row becomes a column and each column becomes a row.
 This is done in MATLAB by adding an apostrophe `'` after a variable:

 ``` MATLAB
 % Transpose data and save it as data_t